Please call/email for delivery time and deposit details.

 Listen to Clips HERE.

-About 3 years ago, I was lucky enough to purchase a ’69 JMP50 from a friend of mine.
-It’s an early “metal panel” lead spec 1987 model, but is essentially the ’68 Plexi spec that has become the holy grail of tone for many.
+A few years ago, I was lucky enough to acquire a ’69 JMP50 from a friend of mine.
+It’s an early “metal panel” lead spec 1987 model, but internally is the ’68 Plexi spec that has become the holy grail of tone for many.
 Just prior to that, I had completed a high-end Brown Deluxe 6G3 build, which ultimately spawned the Down Brownie.
 Two of my all-time favorites circuits for sure.

 Many of us have heard the story of how Jim Marshall, Ken Bran and Dudley Craven used the legendary 5F6-A Tweed Bassman as the basis for what was to become the JTM45.
 So I got to thinking; what if Jim, Ken and Dudley had used the 6G3 Brown Deluxe as “inspiration” when they set about developing what were to become the model 1958/1974 18 watt combos?
 According to The History of Marshall by Michael Doyle, they used an amalgamation of Vox, Selmer, Fender and Watkins Dominator circuits.
 But…what if?